corezoid/corezoid-ai-doc/README.md

 ## 📄 License

-MIT License - See LICENSE file for details.
+Proprietary - All rights reserved.